aklivity/zilla/README.md

 - [x] **Correlated Request-Response (async)** — `HTTP` request-response over a pair of Kafka topics, correlated.
 Supports asynchronous interaction, returning immediately with `202`.
 Accepted plus location to retrieve correlated response.
 Supports `prefer: wait=N` to retrieve the correlated response immediately as soon as it becomes available, with no need for client polling.
 - [x] **Oneway** — Produce `HTTP` request payload to a Kafka topic, extracting message key and/or headers from segments of `HTTP` path if needed.
 - [x] **Cache** — Retrieve message from a Kafka topic, filtered by message key and/or headers, with key and/or header values extracted from segments of `HTTP` path if needed.
 Returns `etag` header with `HTTP` response.
-Supports conditional `GET if-none-match request`, returning `304` if not modified or `200` if modified (with new etag header).
-Supports prefer: `wait=N` to respond as soon as message becomes available, no need for client polling.
+Supports conditional `GET if-none-match request`, returning `304` if not modified or `200` if modified (with new `etag` header).
+Supports `prefer: wait=N` to respond as soon as message becomes available, no need for client polling.
 - [x] **Authorization** — Specific routed requests can be guarded to enforce required client privileges.

 ### SSE-Kafka Proxying
 - [x] **Filtering** — Streams messages from a Kafka topic, filtered by message key and/or headers, with key and/or header values extracted from segments of `HTTP` path if needed.
 - [x] **Reliable Delivery** — Supports `event-id` and `last-event-id` header to recover from an interrupted stream without message loss, and without needing the client to explicitly acknowledge message receipt.
-- [x] **Continous Authorization** — Supports "challenge" event, triggering client to send up-to-date authorization credentials, such as JWT token, before expiration.
+- [x] **Continous Authorization** — Supports `challenge` event, triggering client to send up-to-date authorization credentials, such as JWT token, before expiration.
 Secure by default, if authorization expires then the response stream is terminated.
-Multiple SSE streams on the same `HTTP/2` connection and authorized by the same JWT token can be reauthorized by a single "challenge" event response.
+Multiple SSE streams on the same `HTTP/2` connection and authorized by the same JWT token can be reauthorized by a single `challenge` event response.

 ### gRPC-Kafka Proxying
 - [x] **Correlated Request-Response (sync)** — `gRPC` request-response over a pair of Kafka topics, correlated.
-All forms of `gRPC` communication supported: `unary`, `client streaming`, `server streaming`, `bidirectional streaming`.
+All forms of `gRPC` communication supported: `unary`, `client streaming`, `server streaming`, and `bidirectional streaming`.
 Supports synchronous interaction, blocked waiting for a correlated response.
-- [x] **Reliable Delivery (server streaming)** — Supports `message-id` field and `last-message-id` metadata to recover from an interrupted stream without message loss, and without needing the client to explicitly acknowledge message receipt.
+- [x] **Reliable Delivery (server streaming)** — Supports `message-id` field and `last-message-id` request metadata to recover from an interrupted stream without message loss, and without needing the client to explicitly acknowledge message receipt.

 ### Deployment, Performance & Other
 - [x] **Realtime Cache** — Local cache synchronized with Kafka for specific topics, even when no clients are connected.
 Stateless, recovers automatically and is consistent across different Zilla instances without peer communication.